gbsoe/LiquidityPredictorAIAPI/api_documentation.md

-# SolPool Insight API Documentation
+# FiLot API Documentation

 ## Overview

-SolPool Insight provides a powerful RESTful API for accessing comprehensive data on Solana-based liquidity pools across multiple DEXes.
-Our API includes real-time metrics, historical data, advanced predictions, and sophisticated filtering capabilities.
+FiLot provides a powerful RESTful API for accessing comprehensive data on Solana-based liquidity pools across multiple DEXes.
+Our API includes real-time metrics, historical data, advanced AI-powered predictions, and sophisticated filtering capabilities.

 With our API, you can:
 - Access data on thousands of liquidity pools across all major Solana DEXes